Remote Work

 Quip vs Wiki

 Many companies have both Quip and Wiki, and it often comes up which should be used for what.
-For this post, I assume your wiki system does not have collaborative real time editting, @mentions or a very powerful comment system.
+For this post, I assume your wiki system does not have collaborative real-time editing, @mentions or a very powerful comment system.
 I prefer Quip for everything, though I appreciate Wiki is good once your document is complete.

 Word, is great, but it has many irrelevant features optimized for an era where you’d print your document.
 Assuming you’re not at Amazon, you won’t be printing a document so there’s a lot of cruft in these tools that you just don’t need, and can waste time.